// you’re reading...

-Automatically display images in Wordpress themes
+Automatically display images in WordPress themes

-Want to automatically display an image for each post in your custom Wordpress theme without resorting to custom fields or asking the writer to jump through any hoops?
+Want to automatically display an image for each post in your custom WordPress theme without resorting to custom fields or asking the writer to jump through any hoops?
 How about displaying one size on the home page and another for the “single” pages?

-One thing I’ve wanted to do a few times when designing Wordpress themes is to automatically display an image for each post (if one has been uploaded).
-As far as I know, Wordpress doesn’t currently have a convenient way of doing this built-in, but it’s quite easy to write the function into your custom theme.
+One thing I’ve wanted to do a few times when designing WordPress themes is to automatically display an image for each post (if one has been uploaded).
+As far as I know, WordPress doesn’t currently have a convenient way of doing this built-in, but it’s quite easy to write the function into your custom theme.

-First, you need to configure the Wordpress settings to choose the size of your thumbnails.
+First, you need to configure the WordPress settings to choose the size of your thumbnails.
 For this example, I set the small thumbnail to 64 x 64 pixels and clicked the crop option.

 Inside the post loop, simply insert this code.
 It’ll grab the first image listed in the database associated with the current post.
 Then, in this case it looks for the thumbnail that’s been automatically sized to 64×64 pixels and stores the results in the variable $image for automatic use in your theme.